ilovejs/Machine-Learning-Coursera/studynote.md

     and I want to get a good score, so I still complete the review questions and programming assignments p.s. for week 8, I stopped before (140 - 5 - Choosing the Number of Principal Components (11 min).mp4)
 </pre>
+##  week 10
+*   XVII.
+Large Scale Machine Learning
+    *   One of the advantages of stochastic gradient descent is that it can start progress in improving the parameters θ after looking at just a single training example; in contrast, batch gradient descent needs to take a pass over the entire training set before it starts to make progress in improving the parameters' values.
+    *   Stochastic gradient descent still runs in series, one example at a time.
+    *   Online learning algorithms throw away old examples, incorporating them only once when they are first seen.
+Since online learning algorithms do not save old examples, they can be very efficent in terms of computer memory and disk space.
+    *   Since stochastic gradient descent processes one example at a time and updates the parameter values after each, it cannot be easily parallelized.
+*   XVIII.
+Application Example: Photo OCR
+    *   A mirrored example is different from the original but equally likely to occur, so mirroring is a good way to generate new data.
+    *   Since the biggest improvement comes from character recognition ground truth, we would like to improve the performance of that system.
+It the character recognition system has high variance, additional data will improve its performance.
+    *   A ceiling analysis works with different components of a pipeline under a fixed algorithm setup.
 ##  week 9
 *   summary
     *   [30 min] it's much faster to get 70% of the ideas, learning from lecture nodes (annotated)
         *   might miss out some insights, proves, practical experience
         *   but basically all are there
+    *   [100 min] programming exercise
 ### XV.
 Anomaly Detection (Week 9)
 *   Gaussian distribution
 *   developing and evaluating an anomaly detection system